sreiswig/BitsOfInformation/bits-of-information/content/posts/life_truths.md

-List of things that have been true from life experience.
+Knowledge gained from experience.
 {{< medieval-list >}}
 * Money matters more than knowledge
-* Do first ask for permission later
+* Do first, ask for permission later
 * Advocate for yourself
 * People love numbers and metrics
 * The most interesting people I've met write and teach